• 2025 TOP 10 SMB BUSINESS ISSUES, IT PRIORITIES, IT CHALLENGES

 It is clear that Managed Services has been the most important offering for Channel Partners, as they evolved from a typical value added channel to offering break-fix services and remote managed services.

-SMB - Techaisle - Global SMB, Midmarket and Channel Partner Market Research Organization - Techaisle Blog Cisco-blog-2-219x300
+SMB - Techaisle - Global SMB, Midmarket and Channel Partner Analyst Firm - Techaisle Blog Cisco-blog-2-219x300

 The path being chosen by Channels to move from one offering to the next is strongly dependent upon their current offering.
 Those that are in the mobility space are moving to cloud, while those in the cloud are moving to managed services.